pratheesh1/audiophile-express/routes/README.md

 ### 1.2 Routes

 This project has routes for server-side rendered pages and api routes for a react front-end.
-All api routes are in the `api` directory and all side routes are in the `http` directory.
+All api routes are in the `api` directory and all server-side routes are in the `http` directory.
 Some routes that doesn't fit either category are in the root directory.

 ### 1.3 Directory Structure